ljn1999/ESC384-Partial-Differential-Equations/README.md

 Only 3 out of 5 assignments contained matlab coding.

 ## Updata
 Final aid sheet is uploaded.
-Some part was written in Chinese lol, sorry about that!
+Some part was written in Chinese lol, and please zoom in to see my writing clearly.
+Sorry about that.

 ## Contact
 If you find any bugs in my code, or you have any questions, or you just want to chat, please do not hesitate to contact me :)